AntonyXXu/GhostRacer-Game/README.md

 - I created the Actors.h, Actors.cpp, StudentWorld.h, StudentWorld.cpp files to manage objects within the game.
 - All objects are from a base Actors class, with a virtual/abstract function to doSomething().
 - All objects are initiated and destroyed within the StudentWorld class, which manages all objects within the class.
 - Reduces iteration within the ZombieCab actor initialization and actions with a private member to hold coordinate data.
-This goes outside of project specifications, but reduces iterations by O(C), where C is the number of cabs on the screen.
+Reduces iterations by O(C), where C is the number of cabs on the screen - not significant, but more for learning purposes.
+- Implements separate data structures for managing interactable and non-interactable actors, reduces iteration of every tick by O(N) where N is the number of non-interactable actors
 - Main red car (Ghost Racer) can change its speed, shoot holy water, and collect blue souls to win the game.
 Holy water can destroy zombie cabs, zombie pedestrians.
 Hitting a human pedestrian ends the game.

 Build must retarget solution to SDK Version 10.0.17763.0